macropin/django-registration/docs/upgrade.rst

 =============

-The |version| release of |project| is compatible with the legacy django-registration-redux (previously maintained by James Bennett)
+The |version| release of |project| is compatible with the legacy django-registration (previously maintained by James Bennett)

 Django version requirement